KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuAllocateValidationResources

-* For each Draw or Dispatch call:
+* For each Draw, Dispatch, or TraceRays call:
   * Get a descriptor set from the descriptor set manager
   * Get an output buffer and associated memory from VMA
   * If descriptor indexing is enabled, get an input buffer and fill with descriptor array information